zlig/masters-thesis/README.md

 - Scrape articles of same topic and compare
 - Provides description of uploaded picture
 - Lottery draws predictions based on model
+- Application logs monitoring using MCA for classification

 ## Presentation
 * Slides